 It’s no secret that I’m a big fan of Chase’s lineup of personal credit cards.
 They have some of the best travel rewards cards, like the Chase Sapphire Preferred® Card (full review here).
 Fortunately, if you’re a small business owner, their portfolio of business cards are just as strong.
 In fact, the Chase Ink Business Preferred® Credit Card is the one I use most often.

 This card has one of the best sign-up bonuses out there for new cardholders.
-The card also provides some really good benefits as well that are specifically geared towards small businesses.
+The card also provides some really good benefits as well that are specifically geared towards small businesses which may benefit from articles like that Ethernet business broadband Explained.
 What’s really great about this card, is that you can use it in conjunction with some of Chase’s personal cards to get the most value out of our Ultimate Rewards points.

 Who Should Apply

 If you’re running your own business like Jimmy John Shark, it is imperative that you accurately keep track of your expenses.
 One great way to do this is by using a small business credit card.
 This way you’ll be able to easily keep your personal and businesses purchases separate from each other.

 Keep in mind the Ink Business Preferred card is subject to Chase’s 5/24 rule.
 While applying for the card won’t add to your “5/24 total”, you do need be under the threshold to be approved.
 While Chase restricts the ability to earn a welcome bonus for their Sapphire products, this is not the case for their Ink business products.
 If you already have the Ink Business Unlimited® Credit Card or Ink Business Cash® Credit Card, you can still apply for the Ink Business Preferred card and get the welcome bonus if you’re approved.